 - Best in Class: Grower's Choice ROI E-680 and Gavita 1700E

 Why?
-Because all the LED grow lights we are comparing here are all designed to cover a similar size plot of 4' x 4'.
+Because all the LED grow lights we are comparing are designed to cover a similar size plot of 4' x 4'.
 In a side-by-side comparison of these four fixtures, they will all cover this area.

-- Best in Class: Growers Choice ROI E-680
+- Best in Class: Growers Choice ROI-E680

-- Runners Up: SPYDR 2i and Gavita 1700E
+- Runners Up: Gavita 1700E

 - Last Place: ChilLED Growcraft X6

 For some time, scientists have known how the light spectrum is just as crucial to prolific harvests as light intensity.
-We go into full detail here, but the key takeaway from this article is how cannabis requires different spectrum's of light during various growth stages.
+We go into full detail here, but the key takeaway from this article is that cannabis requires different spectrums of light during various growth stages.

-The Gavita 1700E, ChilLED Growcraft X6 and the SPYDR 2i perform better than any HID variety but do not stack up against the spectrum of the ROI E-680.
+The Gavita 1700E, ChilLED Growcraft X6, and the Luxx 645w Pro perform better than any HID variety but do not stack up against the spectrum of the ROI-E680.

 The Gavita 1700E has improved deep blue spectrum but inferior red coverage, varying between 600 and 700 nm.
 It's not as consistently strong in the spectrum as the other contenders (see below).